scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `description` {#description}

 The `description` field contains a UTF-8 encoded string that describes the ISD.
 The text MUST be formatted in accordance with "Net-Unicode" {{RFC5198}} to ensure consistent normalization.
-It SHOULD NOT be empty.
+If present, it MUST NOT be empty.
-The description MUST be in English.
-If multiple languages are provided, each language section SHOULD be identified by a language tags as defined in {{BCP47}}.
+When this field contains languages other than English, the corresponding language tag SHOULD explicitly identified in the `descriptionLangTag` field (see ()[#langtag]).

-When using language tags, each tag SHOULD be enclosed in square brackets (e.g., [en], [de-CH]) at the start of its respective section.
+Multi-language TRCs SHOULD use the `localizedDescriptions` field instead.
+Either the `description` or the `localizedDescriptions`field MUST be present.

 ### `certificates` {#cert}